Thousands more flee erupting Philippine volcano

 Lava and incandescent rocks also rolled down the volcano's flanks, it said in a Wednesday bulletin.

-The eruption is drawing curious American, European and South Korean tourists, local hoteliers said.
+The eruption is also drawing curious American, European and South Korean tourists, local hoteliers said.

 More than 56,000 residents are now crammed in schools and other buildings